Psychological Traffic Calming on Lake Shore Drive: Some Results

 The more treatments the better is one conclusion to be drawn here, but the 36 percent reduction achieved with just the paint, without the added expense of the flashing signs, etc., is striking.

 This entry was posted on Monday, January 11th, 2010 at 6:50 am and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.